Thursday, December 1, 2016

-Stephan Sagmeister design as attitude
+Stephan Sagmeister 1990s design attitude

 Born in Austria, Sagmeister studied engineering after high school, but switched to graphic design after working on illustrations and lay-outs for Alphorn, a left-wing magazine.
 At 19, Sagmeister moved to Vienna hoping to study graphics at the city’s prestigious University of Applied Arts.
 After his first application was rejected – "just about everybody was better at drawing than I was" – he enrolled in a private art school and was accepted on his second attempt.

 Through his sister’s boyfriend, the rock musician, Alexander Goebel, Sagmeister was introduced to the Schauspielhaus theatre group and designed posters for them as part of the Gruppe Gut collective.
 Many of the posters parodied traditionally twee theatrical imagery and offset it with roughly printed text in the grungey typefaces of punk albums and 1970s anarchist graphics.
 In 1987, Sagmeister won a Fulbright scholarship to study at the Pratt Institute in Brooklyn, New York.
 Here humour emerged as the dominant theme in his work.
 When a girlfriend asked him to design business cards which would cost no more than $1 each, Sagmeister printed them on dollar bills.

 Sagmeister moved back to Austria and worked as a graphic designer before moving to Hong Kong in 1991 to join the advertising agency, Leo Burnett.
 "They asked if I would be interested in being a typographer, " he later told the author, Peter Hall.
 "So I made up a high number and said I would do it for that."